kbss-cvut/termit-docker/README.md

 ## Running TermIt
 1. (_Optional_) Set `ROOT` variable in `.env` to reflect the local context prefix the app will be running on.
 2. (_Optional_) Set `URL` variable in `.env` to reflect the server the app will be running on.
-3. (_Optional_, recommended) Set `JWT_SECRET_KEY` variable in `.env`.
-It should be a string of at least 32 characters that will be used to hash the JWT authentication token for logged-in users.
+3. (_Optional_) Set `KEYCLOAK_ADMIN_USER` and `KEYCLOAK_ADMIN_PASSWORD` in `.env` to a custom value.
-4. Start the GraphDB server
+3. Start the GraphDB server
    `docker-compose up -d termit-db-server`
-5. (_Optional_) If you have a license for GraphDB, go to http://localhost:7200/license/register and upload the license file.
+4. (_Optional_) If you have a license for GraphDB, go to http://localhost:7200/license/register and upload the license file.
-6. Go to http://localhost:7200/import#server, select the "termit" repository, and in the "Server files" section, click the "Import" button for all the files.
-In the "Import settings" dialog, set the Base IRI to `http://onto.fel.cvut.cz/ontologies/termit`.
+5. Go to http://localhost:7200/import#server, select the "termit" repository, and in the "Server files" section, click the "Import" button for all the files.
+In the "Import settings" dialog, set the Base IRI and Target graph to `http://onto.fel.cvut.cz/ontologies/termit`.
-7. Go to http://localhost:7200/sparql and execute all the queries in the `db-server/lucene` directory to create Lucene connectors for full-text search.
+6. Go to http://localhost:7200/sparql and execute all the queries in the `db-server/lucene` directory to create Lucene connectors for full-text search.
+7. (_Optional_, recommended) Go to Setup/Users and access and enable security.
+Create a new user that TermIt and other related services will use to access the `termit` repository.
+Give the new user write access to the `termit` repository.
+Set the new user's username and password as `GDB_USERNAME` a `GDB_PASSWORD` in `.env` so that all relevant applications can access the repository.
 8. Run the remaining services by
     `docker-compose up -d`
-9. Look for admin credentials in the `termit-server` log (on Linux/WSL, you can use grep: `docker-compose logs | grep "Admin credentials"`) and use them for first login at the configured URL, e.g. http://localhost/termit (OntoGrapher is then available at http://localhost/ontographer).
+9. Go to `${URL}/${ROOT}/sluzby/auth` (http://localhost/termit/sluzby/auth by default) and log into the Keycloak administration console using the `KEYCLOAK_ADMIN_USER` and `KEYCLOAK_ADMIN_PASSWORD` values.
+Switch to realm `termit` and register new users.
+Assign the new users roles (use one of `ROLE_ADMIN`, `ROLE_FULL_USER` or `ROLE_RESTRICTED_USER` for each user).
+10. TermIt is now available at `${URL}/${ROOT}` (http://localhost/termit by default), OntoGrapher at `${URL}/${ROOT}/ontographer` (http://localhost/termit/ontographer by default).

 ## Configuration